rishabhbits038/react-tabelify/README.md

 # Tabelify
 Tabelify is the one of the best data grid libraries for react.
-The sole reason to build this that there was no other library which was generic enough to cater our needs.
+The sole reason to build this was that there was no other library which was generic enough to cater our needs.

+# Features of Tabelify
+* Enable/disable Header, Footer.
+* Provide Custom Header, Footer
+* Ability to change the view/style of the column just by passing a render function along with the columnMetaData of the column.
+The function takes in the data and returns the content to be rendered in the Column.
+* Provides rendering  a Custom Row instead of a default one.
+A custom row can be rendered just by passing customRow(a react component) as props to Tabelify.
+The Custom Row recieves all the data of the row as well as grid and it is rendered in place of the default row.
+* Provides default pagination.
+* Provides default local search on the grid.
+* Provides customisable page size.
+* Provides default pagination.
+* Provides selection of rows via chechbox which appears on the left of each row.
+This can be easily enabled/diabled by passing a prop showCheckbox:true/false.
+* Coulumn width can be adusted by passing a proprty flexBasis: 100px or flexBasis:40% to the columnMetadata od column.

 So, we decided to build a library which is generic, highly customisable and easy to use.

 [Live Demo](http://rishabhbits038.github.io/react-tabelify/)